geeknees/talknote_rb/README.md

 The authentication token is stored in `~/.config/talknote/token.json` after running the `init` command.
 The file contains the OAuth 2.0 access token and refresh token.

+## API Rate Limits

+⚠️ **Important**: The Talknote API has rate limits per user:

+- **API execution limit**: 500 requests per 24 hours per user

+Please be mindful of these limits when using the API, especially when performing bulk operations like CSV exports or automated tasks.
+The gem includes built-in rate limiting delays in CSV export examples to help avoid hitting these limits.

 ## API Endpoints

 This gem supports the following Talknote API endpoints: